Afraid of Death or Dying? Bible Study on Fear of Death

-Brothers, we do not want you to be ignorant about those who fall asleep, or to grieve like the rest of men, who have no hope.
+Brothers and sisters, we do not want you to be uninformed about those who sleep in death, so that you do not grieve like the rest of mankind, who have no hope.
 For we believe that Jesus died and rose again, and so we believe that God will bring with Jesus those who have fallen asleep in him.
 (1 Thessalonians 4:13-14)

 After that, we who are still alive and are left will be caught up together with them in the clouds to meet the Lord in the air.
 And so we will be with the Lord forever.
 (1 Thessalonians 4:17)

 Don’t be afraid of death or dying — there will be no sorrow or tears in heaven

-He will swallow up death forever.
+…he will swallow up death forever.
 The Sovereign LORD will wipe away the tears from all faces; he will remove his people’s disgrace from all the earth.
 The LORD has spoken.
 (Isaiah 25:8)

 For the Lamb at the center of the throne will be their shepherd; ‘he will lead them to springs of living water.’
 ‘And God will wipe away every tear from their eyes.’
 (Revelation 7:17)